sye8/Python-Unity-ZMQ/README.md

 Under `UnityRequester`, run `respond.py`, then start game mode of `demo.unity`

 After typing into the input field and hitting enter, the message will be sent to `respond.py` and unity will wait for a response for 3 seconds.
-If there is a response, it will be printed to console
+If there is a response, it will be printed to console.

+The requester is run asynchronously so the UI won't be blocked.

 ## Note